Bill Hagerty: Political positions

 Hagerty is a self-described conservative.
 His views have been characterized as populist and in line with Trump's political views.

 During his 2020 Senate campaign, Hagerty resigned from the board of futures brokerage R.J.
 O'Brien & Associates after an opponent claimed the firm was donating money to the Black Lives Matter Foundation, an organization of which Hagerty is critical.
 He was also called "entitled" for acquiring a $2.5 million loan to his campaign from Pinnacle Bank (where he had formerly been a director) at a time when small businesses were having difficulty getting federal stimulus loans during the COVID-19 pandemic.

 Hagerty supports the death penalty for people convicted of engaging in human trafficking acts.
 He believes that Sharia Law is a national security threat to the U.S. and that the U.S. should continue to support Israel.
 Hagerty supports reducing taxes and supports enacting a balanced budget amendment to the Constitution of the United States.
 He opposes raising the federal minimum wage.
 Hagerty opposes the Patient Protection and Affordable Care Act, and believes that the federal government should reduce its involvement in health care.
 He supports efforts to prevent the closure of rural hospitals.
 Hagerty supports increased investment and development of fossil fuels, and supports repealing renewable energy and energy efficiency standards.
 He also supports American energy independence.

+Hagerty strongly supports the United States–Mexico–Canada Agreement.
+In 2025, after the Mexican government seized a deep-water port owned by Vulcan Materials Company, he and Senator Katie Britt reintroduced the Defending American Property Abroad Act, which would "impose retaliatory prohibitions to deter and punish any nation in the Western Hemisphere that unlawfully seizes American assets".
+This legislation expands the powers of the Department of Homeland Security and Office of the United States Trade Representative to investigate and prohibit vessels from entering a U.S. port and respond to foreign governments that deny U.S. companies fair and equal treatment.

 Personal life

 Hagerty is married to Chrissy Hagerty, and has four children.
-He identifies as a conservative Christian.
+He is an Episcopalian and identifies as a conservative Christian.